Preparing & Practicing for an Active Shooter Situation

 Prioritize roadblocks

-Your employee crisis action protocol should make it a priority for employees to put as many “roadblocks” as possible between themselves and the intruder.
+Your employee crisis action protocol should prioritize creating obstacles between employees and intruders.
 Active shooters seek out easy targets of opportunity, where there are little to no barricades that will limit their movement, and little to no supervision or confrontation that will restrict or end their actions.

 Practicing “Rapid Response” Lockdown & Barricading